Jarrad Kritzstein

 Jarrad Kritzstein, (born September 9, 1987) also known as Jarrad K, is an American record producer, songwriter, filmmaker and actor.
-He is known for co-writing/producing Ruston Kelly’s debut LP “Dying Star” and Elohim’s self-titled album, “Elohim.”
+He is known for co-writing/producing Ruston Kelly's debut album Dying Star and Elohim's self-titled album.

 Early life and education

-Kritzstein was born in Orange County, California.
+Kritzstein was born on September 9, 1987, in Orange County, California.

 Career

 As a young man, Kritzstein starred as Jimmy Kidd on the PBS television show Wishbone, as well as voiced Tiny Tim in the animated A Christmas Carol.

 Kritzstein has directed and produced various music videos for Baywood and Zak Waters, and has worked as a professional film/video editor from a very young age.

-In 2011, Kritzstein collaborated with Australian artist Megan Washington to write/produce her last single, "Holy Moses," and "Insomnia," (the title track) from the album Insomnia/I Believe You Liar.
+In 2011, Kritzstein collaborated with Australian artist Megan Washington to write/produce her single "Holy Moses", and "Insomnia" (the title track) from her EP Insomnia.
 Kritzstein has written and produced for Audra Mae, and played guitar in her band, The Almighty Sound.
 He also wrote and produced for Travis McCoy, Rosie Carney, Dappled Cities, Hungary Kids of Hungary and San Cisco.
 He is one half of the folk-duo, Baywood, alongside Denver native, Joe Ginsberg (bassist for Chuck Ragan, formerly of Single File).
-The song “I Can Breathe Again” on Baywood's debut EP Seasons, peaked at #1 on Denver radio station KTCL.

 As a filmmaker, Kritzstein directed Camp Woz: The Admirable Lunacy of Philanthropy, a documentary about ten challenged young men from New Jersey staying at the home of Apple co-founder, Steve Wozniak for a week of creativity and independence.
 The film won a Humanitarian Vision Award at the 2008 Newport Beach Film Festival.

 In 2012, Kritzstein co-wrote a song, "To the Dreamers", for Australian singer Chloe Tully.
 He also co-produced the album Lake Air for the Australian band Dappled Cities.

-In 2015 Kritzstein operated a recording studio called The Woods in Burbank, CA.
+In 2015 Kritzstein operated a recording studio called The Woods in Burbank, California.

-In 2016 he moved to Nashville, TN and toured extensively with artists Ruston Kelly and Lucie Silvas.
+In 2016 he moved to Nashville, Tennessee and toured extensively with artists Ruston Kelly and Lucie Silvas.

-On February 1, 2019, his private recording studio Chateau Noir opened in East Nashville, TN.
+On February 1, 2019, his private recording studio Chateau Noir opened in East Nashville, Tennessee.